goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

   >>> settings.Folder.sortedBy
   'size'

-The default preference providers also implictly acquire default values from parent sites.
+The default preference providers also implicitly acquire default values from parent sites.
 So if we make `folder1` a site and set it as the active site

   >>> folder1 = root['folder1']